mikaelvesavuori/minion/README.md

 You will need an [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) and have it exported in the environment as `OPENAI_API_KEY`, i.e. run `export OPENAI_API_KEY="sk-SOME_RANDOM_STRING`.

+**Minion assumes you have Bash.**

 Minion also assumes that you have [jq](https://jqlang.github.io/jq/) installed.
 If you have [Homebrew](https://brew.sh/) installed, it's as easy as `brew install jq` to get it.

+Further, the _installation script_ assumes a shell with Zsh support, as it modifies the `.zshrc` file.
+Exactly how you do the installation and mapping the command `minion` to the Bash script is ultimately up to you.

 ## Features